Course leader

 - Agronomy

-- Livestock Breeding Welfare & Nutrition
+- Livestock Breeding & Welfare

 Entry Requirements

-- A Level Two A Level passes, including one at grade C or above one of which should be in a science
+A Level: Two A Level passes, including one at grade C or above one of which should be in a science

-- City & Guilds Advanced Technical Ext.
-Diploma (1080) MMP
+City & Guilds Advanced Technical Ext.
+Diploma (1080) : MMP in a relevant subject

-- International Baccalaureate Appropriate IB Certificates considered
+International Baccalaureate: Appropriate IB Certificates considered

-- Plus GCSEs in maths and English at grade 4/Cor above or Level 2 Functional Skills in maths and English.
+Plus GCSEs in Maths and English at grade 4/C or above or Level 2 Functional Skills in Maths and English.